vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-19-ML_Kaggle_DSB_1.md

 3. Feature Selection and Preprocessing
 4. Model Training/Evaluation/Selection

 In this post I discuss steps 1-2.
 In particular, I spend most of my time trying to understand the data and exploring various engineered features.
-In the following post, I will present the code I submitted to the competition.
+In the following [post](https://vasilis-stylianou.github.io/ML_Kaggle_DSB_2/), I will present the code I submitted to the competition.

 [**Github Code**](https://github.com/vasilis-stylianou/Data-Science/tree/master/Projects/Kaggle_IEEE_Fraud)

-# 1. Data Exploration
+# 1 Data Exploration

 ## Libraries